dsaglam94/SCSS_Responsive_Movie_API/README.md

 ## Why this project?

 I started this project to test my knowledge for web development and see what I can accomplish on my own.
-Since my learning journey's begun, I learned, practiced and created many small and big projects.
+Since my learning journey's begun, I learned, practiced and created many projects.
 But so far this one is the most challenging of them all.

 > Through my journey, I understood that the best way to learn is breaking, creating, trying stuff on your own.